frabjous/jhap-templates/documentation/typesetting_guide.md

 As the name implies, this is useful for Frege's notation.
 However, it can be used for anything LaTeX's math mode supports.

-Additional LaTeX packages added inside a YAML block ([descrbed above](#yaml-blocks-and-adding-latex-packages)) will also be used by the Fregeifier.
+Additional LaTeX packages added inside a YAML block ([described above](#yaml-blocks-and-adding-latex-packages)) will also be used by the Fregeifier.

 ```markdown
 ---